rishabhdixit/Buffer-StringBuffer/README.md

 ```

 5. Strap Metrics methods that developer can include in his/her logic for this approach are:
-    a) canHandleMessage: returns a boolean value true/false depending on the type of data passed to it as argument i.e if the data is strap related then it will return true otherwise false.
+    a. canHandleMessage: returns a boolean value true/false depending on the type of data passed to it as argument i.e if the data is strap related then it will return true otherwise false.
-    b) logReceivedData: sends strap data to strap metrics.
+    b. logReceivedData: sends strap data to strap metrics.

    Use strap metrics methods inside onReceive() method of your Tizen Logic java file as follows: